Elixir & OTP

 Designing a web server presents interesting scenarios that let us explore many of Elixir's features.
 How do we handle a request that has parameters?
 What happens if a route doesn't match?
 And how should we respond?
 The solutions require more pattern matching techniques and multi-clause functions.

-Once we have requests flowing through a pipeline, we can plug in specialized functions that transform requests and responses in unique ways.
-And by pattern matching maps we can run these functions conditionally—a powerful techniques that's used extensively in Elixir applications.
+Once we have requests flowing through a pipeline, we can plug in specialized functions that transform requests and responses in unique ways such as rewriting paths and tracking 404s.
+By pattern matching maps we can run these functions conditionally—a powerful techniques that's used extensively in Elixir applications.

 Even something as familiar and straightforward as reading a file involves pattern matching.
 Serving static files, and properly handling successes and failures, introduces us to tuples and case expressions.